Pylons/pyramid/docs/narr/webob.rst

 ~~~~~~~~

 The :app:`Pyramid` response object can be imported as
 :class:`pyramid.response.Response`.
-This import location is merely a facade
+This class is a subclass of the
-for its original location: ``webob.Response``.
+``webob.Response`` class.
+The subclass does not add or change any
+functionality, so the WebOb Response documentation will be completely
+relevant for this class as well.

 A response object has three fundamental parts: